-You’ve just finished another Tread and Shred workout or maybe you’ve just finished a strength workout, this 10-minute cool down is meant to prepare your body and mind for recovery.
+Whether you’ve just finished another Tread and Shred workout or you’ve just completed a strength workout, this 10-minute cool down is meant to prepare your body and mind for recovery.

 In this 10-Minute Cool Down you can expect to: